The History of Howe Ice Machines

 About 20 years after Richard Howe worked on an enhanced flake ice machine, the company started getting requests for ice machines for commercial applications.
 Supermarkets, retail fish stores, smaller bakeries, and small food processors were looking for reliable and efficient ice machines.
 Howe engineers took the same ice machine design the company used for the large, industrial applications and made them smaller to accommodate the commercial applications.
 Now the smallest machine produces 1,000 pounds of ice per day.
 The largest machine makes 40,000 pounds of ice per day.
 “A typical supermarket may use either a machine that produces 1,000 pounds of ice per day, or one that produces 4,000 pounds of ice per day.
 A large food processing facility may use machines in between our smallest … 1,000 pounds of ice per day and our largest … 40,000 pounds of ice per day,” says President Mary Howe, great-granddaughter of William Howe.
 “But the thing we did in taking a really heavy duty, indestructible industrial ice machine and duplicating the design in a smaller productive capacity was to give commercial users the option of a machine that can run 24 hours a day, seven days a week and withstand hard use.
 We have a 25-year evaporator warranty because if the machine stops working, you’re stopping somebody’s production, and food processors don’t want that to happen.
 Time is money,” says Mary Howe.

-In the construction industry, ice is used when mixing concrete to keep the concrete in the truck longer.
+In the construction industry, ice is used for concrete cooling by mixing ice with the concrete aggregate to keep the concrete cooler in the truck longer.
 Flake ice can also be used to regulate the cure rate because the slower the concrete cures, the stronger it is.
-This explains why construction workers run chilled water through cement when they’re building dams.
+This explains why construction workers run chilled water for concrete cooling through freshly poured cement when they’re building dams.

 Cooling bakery products quickly is essential for any industrial bakeries.
 Ice is added to the dough when bakers are mixing it.
 French croissants owe their flakiness to both flaked ice and very chilled butter.